paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-038-administrative-remedies-for-false-claims-and-statements.md

 (7) “presiding officer” means—

-  (A) in the case of an authority to which the provisions of subchapter II of chapter 5 of title 5 apply, an administrative law judge appointed in the authority pursuant to section 3105 of such title or detailed to the authority pursuant to section 3344 of such title; or
+  (A) in the case of an authority to which the provisions of subchapter II of chapter 5 of title 5 apply, an administrative law judge appointed in the authority pursuant to section 3105 of such title or detailed to the authority pursuant to section 3344 of such title;

   (B) in the case of an authority to which the provisions of such subchapter do not apply, an officer or employee of the authority who—